 Do: Warm Up and Cool Down

-Many arthritic pets will be stiff right when they get up, but a warm up that’s as simple as a minute or two of gentle walking around the house will do the trick.
+Many arthritic pets will be stiff right when they get up, but a warm-up that’s as simple as a minute or two of gentle walking around the house will do the trick.
 Starting the exercise process gradually also helps reduce the risk of muscle injuries, sprains, and cramps.
-If your pup need a little incentive to get moving, try spurring them on with a treat or toy.
+If your pup needs a little incentive to get moving, try spurring them on with a treat or toy.
 Cooling down is equally as important, helping to remove lactic acids in the body which can increase stiffness or soreness.

 Don’t: Overdo It

 Let your dog be your barometer.
 Watch them closely for signs of overexertion such as heavy panting, pain, or discomfort, and adjust your activity level accordingly.
 Pushing forward can increase the risk of injury, especially if exercising is new for your pet.
 For this reason, it’s important to introduce new exercises slowly and gradually, closely gauging how your dog reacts.